tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/产品简介/地域和可用区_intl_en.md

 ## How to Select Regions and Availability Zones
 When selecting a region and availability zone, you need to consider the following factors:
 - The limits on where cloud disks can be mounted.
 A cloud disk can only be mounted to a CVM in the same availability zone.
-- The geographic location of the CVM where you need to use the cloud disk, your location, and the locations of your target users.
-We recommend that, when purchasing cloud services, you select the geographic location that is closest to your clients in order to reduce access latency and increase the access speed.
+- The region of the CVM on which the cloud disk will be used, your location, and the location of your users.
+We recommend that you choose the region closest to your users when purchasing the Tencent Cloud services to minimize access latency and improve access speed.
-- The relationship between the CVM where you need to use the cloud disk and other cloud products.
-We recommend that you select cloud products in the same region and availability zone so that each product can communicate with others through the private network, reducing access latency and increasing the access speed.
+- The relationship between the CVM on which the cloud disk will be used and other Tencent Cloud services.
+We recommend that, when you select other Tencent Cloud products, you try to locate them all in the same region and availability zone to allow them to communicate with each other through the private network, reducing access latency and increasing access speeds.
 - Business high availability and disaster recovery considerations.
-In scenarios where only one VPC instance is available, we recommend that you at least deploy businesses in different availability zones to ensure fault isolation through cross-availability-zone disaster recovery.
+Even if you have just one VPC, we still recommend that you deploy your businesses in different availability zones to prevent a single point of failure and enable cross-AZ disaster recovery.
-- Communication between different availability zones can suffer from higher latency.
-This needs to be evaluated in conjunction with your actual business requirements to find the balance between high availability and low latency.
+- There may be higher network latency among different availability zones.
+We recommend that you assess your business requirements and find the optimal balance between high availability and low latency.

-## Related Actions
+## Relevant Operations
-Actions such as the use and viewing of cloud disks are zone- and region-specific.
-To easily migrate data and services to other regions or to build a cross-region disaster recovery system, you can copy snapshots to other regions.
-For more information, see [Cross-Region Snapshot Replication](https://intl.cloud.tencent.com/document/product/362/31623).
+Actions such as the use and viewing of cloud disks are availability zone and region-specific.
+To easily migrate data and services to other regions or construct a cross-region disaster recovery system, you can copy snapshots to other regions.
+For more information, see [Cross-region Snapshot Replicating](https://intl.cloud.tencent.com/document/product/362/31623).